 One of Living Cities’ unique strengths is the broad participation by our Board of Directors and staff from our member institutions in shaping and advancing our work.
 We innovate, invest and lead by blending and deploying the collective financial resources, knowledge, and experience of our members.

-Our member institutions are twenty two of the world’s largest foundations and financial institutions:
+Our member institutions are 18 of the world’s largest foundations and financial institutions:

 A senior executive from each of our member institutions sits on our Board of Directors.
 The Board of Directors is Living Cities’ governing body, with responsibilities for all decisions about strategies, priorities, and funding.
 And, to help ensure that our work fully harnesses the most up-to-date knowledge and experiences of our member institutions, staff from across the twenty two institutions participate on learning and advisory committees focused on our core areas of work: Collective Impact, Capital Innovation, Public Sector Innovation, and Evaluation.